DataParadox/modern_gc/README.md

 ```python
 python performance_analysis.py --b_suite dacapo --benchmark xalan --max_heap 2048 --varying_heap True
 ```
+## Dacapo Benchmark Suite
-***Dacapo Benchmark Suite:*** The DaCapo-9.12-bach benchmark suite, released in 2009, consists of the following benchmarks:
+The DaCapo-9.12-bach benchmark suite, released in 2009, consists of the following benchmarks:
 + ``avrora`` - simulates a number of programs run on a grid of AVR microcontrollers
 + ``batik`` - produces a number of Scalable Vector Graphics (SVG) images based on the unit tests in Apache Batik
 + ``eclipse`` - executes some of the (non-gui) jdt performance tests for the Eclipse IDE